How to Hang Outdoor Party String Lights

 No matter your situation, you can be sure that there's an attachment method that will work perfectly for you.
 If you're unable to find a clip that works for your application, then consult with your local hardware store and they should be able to walk you through the best attachment method for your specific project.

 No matter the method of attachment you choose, you'll want to avoid some of the common problems that people encounter in hanging light strings.
 These problems include:

 - Cord length too short or too long.
 You've probably heard the saying: Measure twice, cut once.
-Here's another tip: For each run of light line that you install, use a piece of string first to simulate the run of the line.
+Here's another tip: For each run of the light line that you install, use a piece of the string first to simulate the run of the line.
 Install the string exactly where the light line will go, using bits of tape if needed to keep it in place.
 Then you can use the string to measure your light line before you cut.
-Using this technique will assure that your light lines are all of perfect length.
+Using this technique will assure that your light lines are all of the perfect lengths.

 - Damaged lines.
 Take a bit of time to plug in your light lines and check them before you hang them.
 Any problems, such as bulbs that need replacing, are easier to deal with before the line has been installed.

 - Avoid damaging the cord.
 Use precision and patience when installing the light lines.
 Getting in a hurry is a great way to accidentally damage the electrical cord.

 And for your own safety, you should always wait to plug in the lights until after you've completed the installation.
 It's a great way to avoid getting a nasty shock!

 Hanging outdoor light strings in preparation for a party can actually be lots of fun.
 As long as you know what you're doing (you do now, right?), and not fumbling around Clark-Griswold-style, hanging outdoor lights can be like a pre-party mini-party.

 And when it comes time for the real party, your guests will surely enjoy the delightful, enchanting ambiance you've created with all of those lights.
 Every single thwack and sticky squeeze will have been well worth the effort.